 What are the best tech ETFs to watch?

 ETFs – or exchange traded funds – are a cornerstone of the financial markets, giving you exposure to a broad range of assets with a single investment.
-Learn about some of the best performing tech ETFs of 2020 and how to trade.
+Learn about some of the best performing tech ETFs and how to trade them.

 Tech ETFs: what you need to know